groupdocs-search/GroupDocs.Search-Products/content/search/net/case-sensitive/pdf.en.md

     link_title: "Learn more"
     picture: "about_search.svg" # 480 X 400
     content: |
-       [GroupDocs.Search for .NET](/search/net/) is a comprehensive library for searching and indexing text in documents.
-It supports over 70 file formats, such as PDF, Word, Excel, images, and ZIP files, enabling efficient processing of large amounts of information.
+       [GroupDocs.Search for .NET](/search/net/) is a robust library for text search and indexing in documents.
+It supports over 70 file formats, including PDF, Word, Excel, images, and ZIP files, ensuring efficient handling of large data volumes.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to search PPTX document content using boolean logic"
+    title: "How to Perform Case-Sensitive Search in PDF Documents"
     content: |
-      [GroupDocs.Search](/search/net/) makes searching PPTX document content straightforward.
-It provides Boolean logic search conditions to refine results in .NET applications.
+      [GroupDocs.Search](/search/net/) simplifies case-sensitive search in PDF documents.
+Use it to refine results in .NET applications.

-      1. Specify the folder to store the search index.
+      1. Define the folder to store the search index.
-      2. Choose the folder containing PPTX files.
+      2. Choose the folder containing PDF files.
       3. Run the search and retrieve results.
       4. Process the results.